Agencies Are Steering You In The Wrong Direction On Revenue Strategy

 Apply Technology Strategically

-With over 7,000 MarTech and sales-related software tools on the market, its easy to be confused or romanced into thinking any of these are going to be the difference between success and failure.
+With over 7,000 MarTech and sales-related software tools on the market, it’s easy to be confused or romanced into thinking any of these are going to be the difference between success and failure.
 The fact is no software solution on its own is going to make or break your revenue growth efforts.

 But you do need to create a technology strategy first, one that starts with a system, process or methodology you want to deploy and then maps software to your process, creating a more streamlined, efficient, automated or data-driven process as a result.